Lambda Lambda Lambda: Chapters

-A number of rogue chapters have inducted themselves at a variety of institutions.
-The rogue chapter at Sacred Heart University has claimed the title of "Zeta chapter".
-Tennessee Technological University hosts a chapter that has claimed "Pi chapter".
-These chapters and other rogue chapters are not sanctioned by Lambda Lambda Lambda National Fraternity.
-New chapters of Tri-Lambs become created through a process delineated by the National Fraternity and administered by Alpha chapter.
-Groups interested in instating new chapters must contact Alpha chapter before taking any steps to do so.
+Several rogue chapters have inducted themselves at a variety of institutions.
+The rogue chapter at Sacred Heart University has claimed the title of Zeta chapter.
+Tennessee Tech hosts a chapter that has claimed the name Pi chapter.
+These chapters and others are not sanctioned by Lambda Lambda Lambda National Fraternity.
+New chapters of Tri-Lambs become created through a process delineated by the national fraternity and administered by the Alpha chapter.